 Alice: “Employers still have responsibilities, even if employees are working from home.
 You have to do risk assessments and support teams in terms of equipment to help them do their jobs effectively.
 Insurance needs to be appropriate, with new policies and procedures available and in place now.
 Ergonomic furniture, additional monitors, confidential waste bins, shredders – it’s worth considering every aspect of each department.”

 Thank you to all our guests and attendees.
 Our virtual coffee mornings are released via our LinkedIn page, follow us by clicking here.

-If you would like more advice in preparing and protecting your workplace for staff returning, please click here.
 If you would like more information on our recently launched working from home furniture package, please click here to download our brochure